The information in this article is up to date through tax year 2024 (taxes filed in 2025).

 How has Form 1099-K changed?

 In a recent release, the IRS announced that the requirements around Form 1099-K will not change for calendar year 2022 or 2023.
-Instead, the changes will be phased in, beginning with 2024 tax returns.
+Instead, the IRS plans to phase in the changes beginning with 2024 tax returns.

 The most significant change to the 1099-K requirements concerns the de minimis threshold for third-party payment networks.
 For tax years 2023 and prior, these networks are required to send a Form 1099-K if an individual or business:

-Beginning in 2024, third-party payment networks will be required to send 1099-Ks to anyone with:
+Beginning in 2024, the plan is that third-party payment networks will be required to send 1099-Ks to anyone with:

 Since the reporting threshold will be dramatically decreased, you can expect to see more Form 1099-Ks when filing 2024 tax returns.
 In addition, the new laws attempt to ensure more accurate tax returns from small businesses and individuals in the gig economy or sharing economy who didn’t meet the previous 1099-K reporting threshold.